superdanb/ssmp/content/pages/index.md

     grid_items:
       - title: we capture evil monsters
         content: >
-          we specialize in Saber Tooth Skunk, Tunnel Fish, Yak-in-the-Box and Skeeter-Copter
+          We specialize in Saber Tooth Skunk, Tunnel Fish, Yak-in-the-Box and Skeeter-Copter
       - title: we discover new monsters
         content: >-